 - The College Board recommends that schools outside the U.S., U.S. territories, and Canada place their exam orders online by the March 29 priority deadline.

 - AP Seminar End-of-Course Exams can be ordered for regular testing or late testing.
 AP Research Exams can only be ordered for regular testing.

 - AP Research does not have an end-of-course exam, but an exam must be ordered for each student enrolled in the course so their performance task can be scored by the College Board.
 You will receive answer sheets to be completed by your school’s AP Research students.

 Students taking AP Seminar and AP Research will use the AP Digital Portfolio to submit final individual and team performance tasks for scoring.
 In the spring, the AP coordinator will use the digital portfolio to validate that uploaded student work is ready to be submitted to the College Board for scoring by the April 30 at 11:59 p.m.
 ET submission deadline and that all presentations have been scored by AP Seminar and AP Research teachers.
 In addition, the AP coordinator should validate that a unique AP number is associated with each student in the digital portfolio.
 Students’ work won’t be submitted to the College Board—and as a result, not scored—if an AP number isn’t entered.

 - Additional instructions about using the AP Digital Portfolio are available in the Help section of the application.

 AP Capstone Timeline for AP Coordinators

-- Work with your school’s AP Seminar and AP Research teacher(s) to make sure the correct number of exams and preadministration materials are ordered by the April 4 final preadministration ordering deadline.
+- Work with your school’s AP Seminar and AP Research teacher(s) to order the correct number of exams and preadministration materials by the preadministration ordering deadline.

 - We suggest that you designate a time for students to add their AP numbers into the digital portfolio.
 Work cannot be submitted to the College Board until an AP number has been entered.